ni/measurement-plugin-python/docs/README.md

 2. Create a new python project and add NIMS Framework as a dependency to the project.

-    1. Open a command prompt, change the working directory to the directory of your choice where you want to create the project.
+    1. Open a command prompt, and change the working directory to the directory of your choice where you want to create the project.

         ``` cmd
         cd <path_of_directory_of_your_choice>